ACS Retry Guidelines

 When a client receives an HTTP 500-series error, the client should wait for a specified period of time before retrying the request.
 For best results, it is recommended that this period of time increase with each subsequent retry.
 This approach allows transient errors to be resolved quickly while optimizing the request rate for transient network or server issues that take longer to resolve.

-For example, use an exponential back-off timer where the delay before retry increases exponentially with each instance, such as Retry 1: 1 second, Retry 2: 2 seconds, Retry 3: 4 seconds, etc.
+For example, use an exponential back-off timer where the delay before retry increases exponentially with each instance, such as Retry 1: 1 second, Retry 2: 2 seconds, Retry 3: 4 seconds, and so on.

 Adjust the number of retries and the time between each retry based on your user experience requirements.
 However, we recommend up to five retries over a period of five minutes.
 Failures caused by a timeout take longer to resolve.